 In November 2023, Raymond Scott received a posthumous Grammy Award nomination in the Best Instrumental Composition category for "Cutey and the Dragon."
 This late-life work, which was sketched out on paper by Scott in 1982, was completed in 2022 by Gordon Goodwin (who also received a nomination as co-composer).
-The debut recording of "Cutey" appears on the 2023 album Raymond Scott Reimagined by Quartet San Francisco with Gordon Goodwin's Big Phat Band.
+"Cutey" didn't win — it was edged out by a youngster named John Williams — but it was a thrill to have the quality of the new work acknowledged.
+The premiere recording of "Cutey" appeared on the 2023 album Raymond Scott Reimagined by Quartet San Francisco with Gordon Goodwin's Big Phat Band.
 Goodwin took the unfinished work and completed it in a manner that honors Scott's sophisticated yet playful style.
-Raymond neither received nor was nominated for a Grammy during his lifetime; the awards were launched in 1958, by which time Scott had largely stopped issuing commercial recordings.
+A film of the studio recording can be viewed here.
+(Raymond neither received nor was nominated for a Grammy during his lifetime; the awards were launched in 1958, by which time Scott had largely stopped releasing records.)

 In a recent episode, "Player Piano," on the popular podcast The Last Archive, producer Ben Naddaff-Hafrey explores "Raymond Scott’s lifelong quest to build an automatic songwriting machine, and what it means for our own AI-addled, ChatGPT world."
 The episode can be heard on Apple Podcasts.

-Scott's vintage recordings have been used in the soundtracks of a number of recent TV shows and films, including The Andy Warhol Diaries, This Fool, Bugs Bunny Builders, I Am Groot, Cursed Films, and Young Sheldon.
+Scott's vintage recordings have been used in the soundtracks of a number of recent TV shows and films, including The Andy Warhol Diaries, This Fool, Winning Time, Lessons in Chemistry, and Spiderman: Across the Spider-Verse.
 The long history of Scott's music in soundtracks can be found here.

 Explore Raymond Scott's legacy in photos, historical artifacts, and stories at Google Arts & Culture's Music, Makers & Machines series, which focuses on the history of electronic music.